INformation about becoming a counselor at RMC

-Thank you for your interest in volunteering as a counselor at Ronald McDonald Camp!
+Thank you for your interest in volunteering as a counselor at RMC!
 Please read the information below carefully before completing an online application to determine if you are ready and willing to fulfill the commitment for this volunteer position.

 Each year we look for mature, caring individuals who love to serve children and enjoy the rustic, outdoor camping experience.
 We are aware that the role of camp counselor is not for everyone and encourage you to read on and feel free to ask questions before applying for this position.
 Positions are limited, as we are fortunate to have an over 75% return rate of previous volunteer staff.
 The information below will help you discover more about the role and expectations of a camp counselor and how to begin the process of becoming a part of our dynamic and passionate camp community.
 We can guarantee that this experience is one that will change your life.